 So, with the longer bolt in the upper hole, carefully tighten the bolt until it holds the push rod.
 It should stop it from sliding back out, remember just finger tight or you’ll bend or nick the push rod.
 Remove the fuel lines, plug them to prevent dirt from entering.
 Remove the fuel pump mounting bolts, then the pump.
 Clean all the way around the fuel pump hole in the spacer.

 Sometimes the hole in the front of the block, can not be accessed.
 An alternative is to; remove the spacer plate and push rod and put some heavy grease on the push rod.
 This grease will (for a while) hold the pushrod to the cam, in the retracted position.
 Reinstall the spacer plate, use a new gasket.
 With the gasket on the fuel pump, insert the fuel pump arm into the hole in the spacer plate.
 Once the pump arm is in position, you’ll have to push against the pump’s return spring pressure.
 This will get the pump’s mounting holes, close enough to the spacer, to start the bolts.

-Now you will need to loosen the bolt holding the push rod in position so the push rod can move.
-Furthermore, You may need to rotate the engine a bit to let the fuel pump cam retract the push rod.
-Tighten the bolts evenly until the pump meets the spacer.
-DO NOT forget to remove the longer bolt holding the push rod.
+Now you will need to loosen the bolt, holding the push rod in position, so the push rod can move.
+Also, you may need to rotate the engine a bit, to let the fuel pump cam retract the push rod.
+Tighten the bolts evenly, until the pump meets the spacer.
+DO NOT forget, to remove the longer bolt holding the push rod.
 Replace the original bolt into the same hole, with a little sealer on the threads.
-Reattach the fuel lines- do not use teflon tape.
+Finally, reattach the fuel lines- do not use teflon tape.
 Now you know more about, mechanical fuel pumps.